redtexts/texts/rosenberg_1932_history_of_bolshevism.md

 delegates.
 Julian Borchardt came to voice the views of a small private body of opinion.
 Two delegates came from France.
 The delegates from England were refused their passports.
-Other countries represented were Bulgaria, Rumania, Sweden, Norway and Holland.
+Other countries represented were Bulgaria, Romania, Sweden, Norway and Holland.
 Russia was represented by the following delegates: Lenin and Zinoviev represented the Bolsheviks;
 Martov and Axelrod, the Mensheviks; Trotsky, his own group; two delegates, the Left-Wing Social Revolutionaries; and, finally, left-wing